 Success rates determine your ICSI total cost of care.
 The fewer cycles mean less money spent overall.
 Programs financing treatments can help you afford the higher per-cycle prices.

 The fertilization rate ranges from 75% – 85%.
-The resulting embryos have a slightly higher pregnancy rate than normal as the egg quality is often better – a couple with male infertility issues may have high quality eggs.
+The resulting embryos have a slightly higher pregnancy rate than normal as the egg quality is often better – a couple struggling with male infertility issues may have high-quality eggs.

 Do you have $60,000 lying around just to get pregnant?
 Most couples do not.

 Risk sharing programs have hidden advantages that reduce the ICSI total cost of care.
-In addition to the refund guarantees, they provide hidden advantages that many overlook.
+In addition to the refund guarantees, they provide hidden advantages that many overlooks.